allan2/dotenvy/test_util/README.md

 - Lock the environment from other tests
 - Store the existing environment variables
 - Add any custom env_vars to the environment
-- Create any custom envfiles in the temporary directory
+- Create any custom env files in the temporary directory

 **In the closure** you can use the assertion functions to test the environment.